yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/managed-integrations.md

 - Datadog account
 - Datadog [API key](https://docs.datadoghq.com/account_management/api-app-keys/)

-To create an integration configuration, do the following:
+To create an export configuration, do the following:

 1. On the **Integrations** page, click **Configure** for the Datadog provider or, if a configuration is already available, **Add Configuration**.
 1. Enter a name for the configuration.